mui/mui-x/docs/data/data-grid/editing/editing.md

 By default, data grid uses native browser inputs for editing `date` and `dateTime` columns.

-While [MUI X Date / Time Pickers](/x/react-date-pickers/getting-started/) are not supported by data grid out of the box yet, the example below shows how to integrate them with data grid:
+While [MUI X Date / Time Pickers](/x/react-date-pickers/getting-started/) are not supported by data grid out of the box yet, it is easy to integrate them by creating [custom edit components](/x/react-data-grid/editing/#create-your-own-edit-component) and [custom filter operators](/x/react-data-grid/filtering/#create-a-custom-operator).

+The example below uses `@mui/x-date-pickers` for both `date` and `dateTime` column types:

 {{"demo": "EditingWithDatePickers.js", "bg": "inline", "defaultCodeOpen": false }}